Buyers may not misuse our feedback, returns, or buyer protection programs. Our full policy below outlines eBay's expectations for buyer behavior.

 - As retaliation against a seller following a previous dispute

-- Opening either an eBay Money Back Guarantee case or PayPal Purchase Protection case or external payment dispute or chargeback, if you have not received the item or after the item you received didn't match the description in the listing
+- Opening an eBay Money Back Guarantee case, or opening a case with another buyer protection program after the item you received didn't match the description in the listing

-- Opening an eBay Money Back Guarantee refund request or opening a PayPal Purchase Protection case when you didn't receive the item and you haven't been able to resolve the issue with the seller
+- Opening an eBay Money Back Guarantee case, or opening a case with another buyer protection program when you didn't receive the item and you haven't been able to resolve the issue with the seller

 Acceptable buying practices include adherence to the following policies.